MatthewHiggins2017/BIO726P/docs/practicals/pt-3-prediction.md

 ## 2.1 Running BLAST with SequenceServer

-We will use [SequenceServer](https://sequenceserver.com) to run BLAST search against som
+We will use [SequenceServer](https://sequenceserver.com) to run the BLAST search!

 !!!
 Task